hazelcast/hazelcast-jet-reference-manual/docs/030_Get_Started/_index.md

 In this section we'll get you started using Hazelcast Jet.
-First we'll show you how to set up a Java project with the proper dependencies and a quick Hello World example to verify your setup.
-This will be followed by two lessons on the fundamental concepts of Jet's computation model.
+We'll show you how to set up a Java project with the proper dependencies and a quick Hello World example to verify your setup.
-You'll be briefly exposed to the Core API, which lets you manipulate the building blocks directly.
-Later on our focus will shift to the higher-level Pipeline API, which you'll typically use in your projects.

 ## Requirements